LitExtension Blog

 Before making any changes, you should back up both the Magento file system and the database of your Magento site.
 This includes:

-It will matter the most if the upgrade fails or breaks your site; a full backup allows you to roll back quickly without data loss.
+It will matter the most when the Magento version upgrade fails or breaks your site; a full backup allows you to roll back quickly without data loss.

 2. Check if your server meets Magento system requirements